SDarkMagic/cursed-titanfall-docs/docs/index.md

 ## Known Bugs
 - [x] Spitfire projectiles causing error when caught by ion vortex shield
 - [ ] wingman elite failing to handle on fire properly
+- [ ] boss titans not spawning when more than one is present in the waves
 - [ ] Wingman elite still using modified kraber OnPrimaryAttack function
 - [x] Viper insta-dying on kodai
 - [ ] Devotion missing reload activity on server causing a crash